ARCCSS-extremes/climpact/README.md

   ------------------------

-    In Windows: open R and select "File->Change dir..." and select the climpact2-master directory created when installing ClimPACT.
+    In Windows: open R and select "File->Change dir..." and select the climpact-master directory created when installing ClimPACT.
 Then run the following two commands;
     *library(shiny)*
     *runApp()*

-    In Linux/MacOS: cd to the climpact2-master directory created in step 1, then open R in a terminal window and run the following two commands;
+    In Linux/MacOS: cd to the climpact-master directory created in step 1, then open R in a terminal window and run the following two commands;
     *library(shiny)*